-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 Since Kobe and Osaka is very close to each other and there is a direct train even after 11 pm,

-you have plenty of time enjoy night view here after excellent dinner (Like Kobe Beef)!!
+you have plenty of time to enjoy the night view in Kobe City after excellent dinner (like Kobe Beef)!

+To explore Kobe efficiently with limited time, how about taking a private one-day tour?
+With a local guide, you can visit the best highlights of the city in one day!
+Check out the link below for more detail about the popular one-day tour in Kobe!

-Hiroshima is one of the most popular destination among the tourists in Japan.
+Other recommended city for a day-trip from Osaka is Hiroshima City, one of the most popular destinations among the tourists in Japan.

-Itsukushima Shrine in Miyajima island and the Peace Memorial Dome – known as the Atomic Bomb Dome.
+There are two widely known World-Heritage Sites: Itsukushima Shrine in Miyajima Island and the Peace Memorial Dome – known as the Atomic Bomb Dome in Hiroshima City.

-It takes app. one and half hour if you take Bullet Train (Shinkansen) “Nozomi” or “Sakura” from Shin-Osaka to Hiroshima.
+It takes about one and a half hour if you take a Bullet Train (Shinkansen) “Nozomi” or “Sakura” from Shin-Osaka Station to Hiroshima Station.

 You can check the suggested itinerary from the link below.